156

 the innumerous dangerous and life threatening side effects of modern Biotechnology.

-1990s proclaims that genetically modified (GM) foods are no different from
+since the early 1990s proclaims that genetically modified (GM) foods are

-their natural counterparts that have existed for centuries.
-But this is
+no different from their natural counterparts that have existed for centuries.

-a political, not a scientific assertion.
-Numerous scientists at the FDA
+But this is a political, not a scientific assertion.
+Numerous scientists

-consistently described these newly introduced gene-spliced foods as cause
+at the FDA consistently described these newly introduced gene-spliced foods

-for concern.
-In addition to their potential to produce hard-to-detect allergies
+as cause for concern.
+In addition to their potential to produce hard-to-detect

-and nutritional problems, the scientists said that "The possibility of
+allergies and nutritional problems, the scientists said that "The possibility

 produce "unexpected high concentrations of plant toxicants."[1]
 GM crops,